adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 - Does not make strong assumptions about variable distributions |
 - Easier to implement for complicated models (e.g. nonparametric quantile regression) |
-- Assumes the SEM is known or can be reasonably well estimated. |
+- Assumption that the SEM is known or can be reasonably well estimated. |

 ---
 ###  SIMEX Method and SGPs